postgres-ai/postgres-howtos/0004_pg_stat_statements_part_1.md

 2. Descriptive columns: ID of database (`dbid`), user (`userid`), and the query itself (`query`).
 3. Metrics.
 Almost all of them are cumulative: `calls`, `total_time`, `rows`, etc. Non-cumulative: `stddev_plan_time`, `stddev_exec_time`, `min_exec_time`, etc. In this post, we'll focus only on cumulative ones.

+// Below I sometimes call normalized query "query group" or simply "group".

+Let's mention some metrics that are usually most frequently used in macro optimization (full list: https://postgresql.org/docs/current/pgstatstatements.html#PGSTATSTATEMENTS-PG-STAT-STATEMENTS):
+1. `calls` – how many query calls happened for this query group (normalized query)
+2. `total_plan_time` and `total_exec_time` – aggregated duration for planning and execution for this group (again, remember: failed queries are not tracked, including those that failed on `statement_timeout`)
+3. `rows` – how many rows returned by queries in this group
+4. `shared_blks_hit` and `shared_blks_read` – number if hit and read operations from the buffer pool.
+Two important notes here:
+    - "read" here means a read from the buffer pool – it is not necessarily a physical read from disk, since data can be cached in the OS page cache.
+So we cannot say these reads are reads from disk.
+Some monitoring systems make this mistake, but there are cases that this nuance is essential for our analysis to produce correct results and conclusions.
+    - the names "blocks hit" and "blocks read" might be a little bit misleading, suggesting that here we talk about data volumes – number of blocks (buffers).
+While aggregation here definitely make sense, we must keep in mind that the same buffers may be read or hit multiple times.
+So instead of "blocks have been hit" it is better to say "block hits".
+5. `wal_bytes` – how many bytes are written to WAL by queries in this group

+There are many more other interesting metrics, it is recommended to explore all of them: https://postgresql.org/docs/current/pgstatstatements.html.

+## Dealing with cumulative metrics in pgss
 To read and interpret data from pgss, you need three steps:
 1. Take two snapshots corresponding to two points of time.
 2. Calculate the diff for each cumulative metric and for time difference for the two points in time